-PIRSA Fisheries and Aquaculture will participate in the reform of the Natural Resource Management in South Australia, including implementation of the Landscape South Australia Bill which was introduced into
+PIRSA Fisheries and Aquaculture will participate in the reform of the Natural Resource Management in South Australia, including implementation of the Landscape South Australia Bill in March 2019.

-Parliament on 20 March 2019.
 This will include input into subsequent regulations and regional plans that will be required to be reviewed for consistency to the new legislative requirements and as they relate to aquaculture development.